Why should you clean your tweezers and how often should you clean them?

 - Cotton pads

-If you have acetone, you can soak the end of the tweezer in acetone for about 5minutes (use a glass jar or similar) and it should come off easily with a cotton pad once you’ve soaked it.
+If you have acetone, you can soak the end of the tweezer in acetone for about 5minutes (use a glass jar or similar) and the glue should come off easily with a cotton pad once you’ve soaked it.

-If you don’t have acetone you can just simply try and flick it off with your nail or something else similar.
+If you don’t have acetone you can just simply try and flick it off with something hard like another tweezer or something else similar.
 You want to use something that is hard enough to flick the glue off but not too hard that it will damage the tweezer.
-Using another tweezer or a coin etc may damage/scratch the tweezer.

 Once you have the glue off you can now clean and sterilise the tweezers!